offendingcommit/valdris/Lore/Architect Technology.md

 Why create such elaborate technology?
 Competing theories:
 - Preparation for cosmic event
-- Terraforming [[Valdris]] for unknown purpose
+- Terraforming [Valdris](Valdris.md) for unknown purpose
 - Grand experiment in consciousness evolution
 - Defensive network against external threat
 - Art for its own sake by post-scarcity civilization

 ### The Human Interface

-Growing evidence suggests [[Architect Ruins|Architect]] technology was designed for human use:
+Growing evidence suggests [Architect](Architect%20Ruins.md) technology was designed for human use:
 - Control interfaces at human height
 - Harmonic frequencies within human hearing
 - Mental interfaces compatible with human consciousness
 - Medical systems treating human conditions
 - Environmental controls maintaining human-friendly conditions

-Were we created by the [[Architects]]?
+Were we created by the [Architects](Architects.md)?
 Did they modify themselves to become us?
 Or is this convergent evolution?

 ---

 ## Conclusion

-[[Architect Ruins|Architect]] technology remains [[Valdris]]'s greatest mystery and most potent force for change.
-As the [[Recent Awakening]] accelerates technological activity across the continent, we stand at a crossroads.
+[Architect](Architect%20Ruins.md) technology remains [Valdris](Valdris.md)'s greatest mystery and most potent force for change.
+As the [Recent Awakening](Recent%20Awakening.md) accelerates technological activity across the continent, we stand at a crossroads.
 Will we master these ancient works, be mastered by them, or find a path of coexistence with forces beyond our comprehension?

 The gears turn, the crystals sing, and the ancient mechanisms stir with renewed purpose.
 Whether this heralds doom or transcendence, one truth remains: we live in the shadow of giants whose dreams became our reality, and whose legacy shapes our destiny.